Easily Replace Online

 - Customers with a Commercial Driver’s License or a For-Hire endorsement must visit a BMV branch to replace their driver’s license.

-- Some applicants are not eligible to renew or replace their credential online because their residential address, township, or zip code has changed, or they amended some other information with the BMV after their last credential was issued.
+- Some applicants are not eligible to renew or replace online because their residential address, township, or zip code has changed, or they amended some other information with the BMV after their last card was issued.
 If you need to change your name or residential address, you will need to visit a branch to amend your license.

 Replacing a License If You Are Away From Indiana